CaptainAlready/CaptainAlready/README.md

 * My name is Panos Kapetanidis <br>
 * I am currently Studying as a undergraduade student at the Computer and Engineering and Informatics Departments, University of Patras<br>
-* Interested in Algorithms , IoT , Programming and Maths. <br>
  </p>